hariharasudhan1/GitOps-at-Scale-Exam-QA/README.md

 31. `How does the Apps of Apps pattern work?` -> You create an Argo CD application that points to other applications

-32. `What is the best way of modeling your GitOps environments?` -> Using folders in a single git repository
+32. `What is the best way of modeling your GitOps environments?` -> -->wrong Using folders in a single git repository
+33. It depends according to the assumptions and limitations of your organization

-33. `What are Sync Windows used for?` -> To disable/enable application deployments for different time periods
+34. `What are Sync Windows used for?` -> To disable/enable application deployments for different time periods

-34. `You have a production environment that gets container images with tags that match only 1.x version.
+35. `You have a production environment that gets container images with tags that match only 1.x version.
 The appropriate Argo Image updater strategy is` -> semver

-35. `You have an application managed by Argo Image Updater with the “semver” strategy.
+36. `You have an application managed by Argo Image Updater with the “semver” strategy.
 The current image is tagged “1.4” with a constraint to “1.x” releases.
 You build a new image and push it with tag 1.2.7.
 This new container` -> will not be deployed because 1.4 is newer

-36. `Where should you deploy an Argo CD application manifest?` -> In the “argo” namespace
+37. `Where should you deploy an Argo CD application manifest?` ->--->wrong  In the “argo” namespace

-37. `When you add an external cluster in Argo CD…` -> You need a context for the target cluster and the CLI authenticated to the management cluster
+38. `When you add an external cluster in Argo CD…` -> You need a context for the target cluster and the CLI authenticated to the management cluster

-38. `Resource A is marked with Sync wave -1 and Resource B is marked with wave 5.` -> We need to check for sync phases before we can answer
+39. `Resource A is marked with Sync wave -1 and Resource B is marked with wave 5.` -> We need to check for sync phases before we can answer

-39. `Resource A is in the PostSync phase and has Sync wave 5.
+40. `Resource A is in the PostSync phase and has Sync wave 5.
 Resource B is in the PostSync phase and has Sync Wave 5.
 Resource C is in the PostSync phase and has Sync Wave -10` -> C will be deployed first and then A and B will be deployed according to default Resource order

-40. `What is the Apps of Apps pattern?` -> A way to group multiple Argo CD applications together
+41. `What is the Apps of Apps pattern?` -> A way to group multiple Argo CD applications together

-41. `When you add an external/target cluster in Argo CD...` -> The management cluster needs network access to the target cluster
+42. `When you add an external/target cluster in Argo CD...` -> The management cluster needs network access to the target cluster

-42. `Can you use sync waves to replace sync phases?` -> Yes, but only if you don’t need the SyncFail mechanism
+43. `Can you use sync waves to replace sync phases?` -> Yes, but only if you don’t need the SyncFail mechanism

-43. `You want an Argo CD application to be deployed as soon as somebody creates a new Github repository with manifests.
+44. `You want an Argo CD application to be deployed as soon as somebody creates a new Github repository with manifests.
 Which ApplicationSet generator should be used?` -> SCM provider Generator

-44. `Resource A is in the Sync phase and has no Sync wave.
+45. `Resource A is in the Sync phase and has no Sync wave.
 Resource B is in the Sync phase and has Sync wave 0` -> A and B will be deployed according to the default Resource ordering

-45. `What is the major disadvantage of using folders as GitOps environments?` -> It is difficult to secure individual folders in a single git repository
+46. `What is the major disadvantage of using folders as GitOps environments?` -> It is difficult to secure individual folders in a single git repository

-46. `You have a “staging” container tag that should always be deployed to a staging environment as soon as somebody updates it.
-The appropriate Argo Image updater strategy is` -> latest
+47. `You have a “staging” container tag that should always be deployed to a staging environment as soon as somebody updates it.
+The appropriate Argo Image updater strategy is` -> wrong -->latest

-47. `An application has a “deny” sync window for 5pm to 7 pm, an “allow” sync window from 4pm to 7pm and an “allow” window from 5:30 to 6:30pm.
+48. `An application has a “deny” sync window for 5pm to 7 pm, an “allow” sync window from 4pm to 7pm and an “allow” window from 5:30 to 6:30pm.
 The time is now 6pm` -> You cannot deploy the application, “deny” windows override “allow” windows

-48. `What source can be used for Application Sets?` -> All of the above
+49. `What source can be used for Application Sets?` -> All of the above

-49. `How does Argo CD manage Kubernetes clusters?` -> All of the above are valid scenarios
+50. `How does Argo CD manage Kubernetes clusters?` -> All of the above are valid scenarios

-50. `You want to create temporary environments for developers while they create new features on different branches.
+51. `You want to create temporary environments for developers while they create new features on different branches.
 The correct ApplicationSet generator to use is` -> Pull Request Generator